abtheo/Neurosmash/README.md

 =================

 ## Descriptions
+`run_dqn.py` - Train DQN agent on the Neurosmash environment.
+Default settings - Size:256, Timescale:10

+`Env.py` - Class for sending and recieving data to/from the Neurosmash Unity environment.

+`DQN.py` - Implements Q-Learning formula.
+Based on lecture samples.

+---OLD---

 `Main.py` - Instantiates a CNN-agent.
 Loads trained brain from a saved pytorch state_dict into the agent.
 Then drops the trained agent into an environment, and runs the game a few times.

-`Env.py` - Class for sending and recieving data to/from the Neurosmash Unity environment.

 `Agents.py` - Agent classes for interaction with the environment.